tobeva/tobeva.com/content/en/wiki/books/subjects.md

 **Classic**

 * [Design Patterns - Elements of Reusable Object-Oriented Software](https://en.wikipedia.org/wiki/Design_Patterns)
-  * From 1994, it's dated and maligned some today, but still worth reading.
+  * From 1994, some patterns are dated but many aren't.

 **Math**